fishymary/R_on_HPC/R_on_HPC.md

 Outline
 ========================================================

 - What is high performance computing?
+(Sharon)
-- Overview of UCSB resources
+- Overview of UCSB resources (Sharon)
-- Accessing pod and knot
+- Accessing pod and knot (Mary)
-- Running jobs
+- Running jobs (Mary)
-- Some specifics for R
+- Some specifics for R (Mary)
-- An example
+- An example (Mary)
-- Give it a try
+- Give it a try (Mary)
+- Demo

 What is high performance computing?
 ========================================================
-- Multiple computer notes, with fast interconnect, where each node consists of many CPU cores (aka "cluster")
+- Multiple computer nodes, with fast interconnect, where each node consists of many CPU cores (aka "cluster")
 - Allows multiple users to run computations simulataneously
 - Allows single users to access multiple cores and multiple nodes for parallel jobs
-- Can have high end GPUs (large amounts of memory)
+- Can have high end GPU nodes (specialized processors)
+- Can have large memory nodes (approx 1TB RAM)

 What is high performance computing?
 ========================================================
 Why and when to use HPC?
-- Designed for when computational problems are either too large or take too long for standard computers
+- Designed for when computational problems are either too large, take too long, and/or require large file storage for standard computers

 - When HPC might not be your solution:
   - There’s lots of interaction with the program, and single runs (You need a really powerful desktop)
   - You need 1,000 nodes, but only once every 3 months (Cloud resources may be your solution)